 Reservations required to keep group sizes small due to covid-19 https://www.polknature.com/explore/circle-b-bar-reserve

-Oct 24 is our 4th and last Wildflower Walk at Brooker Creek Headwaters Preserve near Keystone/Lutz.
+Oct 22nd is our 4th Wildflower Walk at Brooker Creek Headwaters Preserve near Keystone/Lutz.
 At this location we can see carnivorous plants such as hooded pitcher plants and pink sundew, as well as the beautiful Pine Lily.
 We will meet at the Ramblewood Trailhead at 9 for a 2 hour stroll. https://www.swfwmd.state.fl.us/recreation/brooker-creek-headwaters-nature-preserve

 Book now!
 Reservations close 24 hours prior to hike date.
 Call for More Information 813-789-0904 Additional dates for private groups are available